gauntface/web-push-book/src/_content/chapter-04/02-using-web-push-library.md

 ---
 # Web Push Node Library

-There libraries to make sending push messages easier and it makes sense to look at one of these libraries just to show how it can manage all the encryption steps for you.
+There are libraries that make sending web push messages super easy and it makes sense to look at one of these libraries just to show how it can manage all the encryption steps for you.

 [web-push](https://github.com/web-push-libs/web-push) is a popular Node.js
 library for sending push messages to browsers and for full-disclosure